Why Replace Mecanim?

 Mecanim Animancer

-Simplicity Lots of extra steps.
-Make a state, give it an animation, make a parameter, make a transition based on the parameter, then set the parameter with a script.
+Simplicity Everything requires extra steps.
+To play something you need to make a state, give it an animation, make a parameter, make a transition based on the parameter, and set the parameter with a script.

 Read More